emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Divine Blast
 Radiant\
 Spell\
 You blast your foes with divine power.
-Each creature of your choice within 24m of you must make a Dexterity saving throw or take 7d8 Radiant damage.
-Undead and fiends in the area takes an additional 2d8 damage.
+Make a Basic Spell attack against the Dexterity Defense DC of each creature of your choice within 24m to deal 7d8 Radiant damage to it, or 9d8 if it is an undead of fiend.

 You can use this Flourish once per day.

 ### Divine Smite
 Radiant, Spell\
 1 action\
 You call down divine power into a weapon you are wielding.
 Make a Melee Strike.
 On a success, the target takes an additional 2d8 Radiant damage.

 You can use this Flourish once per day.
 When you have expended all uses, you can expend a use of another Flourish to gain the ability to use Divine Smite an additional time before the next the day.
 The chosen Flourish must be one that can be used once per day.

-You can use this Flourish once per day.

 ### Dispel Magic
 Spell\
 1 action\
-Choose one creature, object, or magical effect within range.
+Choose one creature, object, or magical effect within 30m of you.
 Any Spell on the target ends.

 ### Dragon Breath
 Polymorph, Spell\
 2 actions\
 You partially into a dragon and exhale destructive energy.
-Each creature of your choice in a 12m cone or 30m line (your choice), takes 10d6 acid, cold, fire, lightning, or poison damage (your choice, the Spell gains the matching trait).
+Make a Basic Spell attack against the Dexterity Defense DC of each creature of your choice within a 12m cone or 30m line (your choice) to deal 10d6 acid, cold, fire, lightning, or poison damage (your choice, the Spell gains the matching trait).

 You can use this Flourish once per day.

 ### Earth Ripple
 Earth, Nature, Spell\
 2 actions\
 you cause spikes to rise from the ground around you.
-Each creature within 12m of you must make a Dexterity saving throw or take 6d10 Piercing damage and be grappled until the end of it's next turn, as it is impaled by the spike.
+Make a Basic Spell attack against each creature within 12m of you to deal 6d10 piercing damage or be Immobilized until the end of its next turn as it is impaled by the spike.
 The target can use an action to free itself.

 You can use this Flourish once per day.

 ### Earthen Grasp
 Earth, Nature, Spell\
 2 actions\
 You choose a 2m-square unoccupied space on the ground that you can see within 12m of you.
 A Medium hand made from compacted soil rises there and reaches for one creature you can see within 2m of it.
+Make a Spell attack against the Might DC of a creature you can see within 2 of it with the following effects:

+**Critical Success**: The target takes 16d6 Bludgeoning damage and is Restrained for 1 minute or until it Escapes.\
-The target must make a Might saving throw.
-On a failed save, the target takes 6d6 Bludgeoning damage and is restrained for 1 minute.
+**Success**: The target takes 8d6 Bludgeoning damage and is Grappled by the hand for 1 minute or until it Escapes.
+**Failure**: The target takes 4d6 Bludgeoning damage.
+**Critical Failure**: The target is unaffected.

-As an action, you can cause the hand to crush the restrained target, who must make a Might saving throw.
-It takes 6d6 Bludgeoning damage on a failed save, or half as much damage on a successful one.
+As an action, you can cause the hand to crush the Grappled or Restrained target by making a Basic Spell attack against the Might Defense DC of the target to deal 4d6 Bludgeoning damage.

-To break out, the restrained target can use an action to make a Might check against your Spell save DC.
-On a success, the target escapes and is no longer restrained by the hand.

-As an action, you can cause the hand to reach for a different creature or to move to a different unoccupied space within 12m of you.
-The hand releases a restrained target if you do either.
+As an action, you can cause the hand to instead reach for a different creature or to move to a different unoccupied space within 12m of you.
+The hand releases a Grappled or Restrained target if you do either.

 You can use this Flourish once per day.

 ### Ensnaring Plant
 Nature, Spell\
 1 action\
 You cause a Medium plant to rise up from the ground in an unoccupied square within 30m of you.
 The plant then immediatly attempts to grab a creature within 2m of it.
-The creature must make a Dexterity Saving Throw or be Restrained for 1 minute.
-The target can attempt an Athletics or Acrobatics check as an action to try to break free, ending the Spell on a success.
+Make a Spell Attack against the Dexterity Defense DC of the creature.

+**Critical Success**: The target takes 6d8 Bludgeoning damage and is Restrained for 1 minute or unitl it Escapes.\
+**Success**: The target is Restrained for 1 minute or until it escapes.
+**Failure**: The target is Grappled for 1 round or until it escapes.
+**Critical Failure**: The target is unaffected.

 You can use this Flourish once per day.

 ### Erupting Earth
 Earth, Nature, Spell\
 2 actions\
 Choose a point you can see on the ground within 30m of you.
 A fountain of churned earth and stone erupts in a 6m cube centered on that point.
-Each creature in that area must make a Dexterity saving throw.
-A creature takes 6d10 Bludgeoning damage on a failed save, or half as much damage on a successful one.
+Make a Basic Spell attack against the Dexterity Defense DC each creature in the area.

+**Critical Success**: The target takes 12d10 Bludgeoning damage.\
+**Success**: The target takes 6d10 Bludgeoning damage.
+**Failure**: The target takes 3d10 Bludgeoning damage.
+**Critical Failure**: The target is unaffected.

 Additionally, the ground in that area becomes difficult terrain until cleared away.
 Each 2m-square portion of the area requires at least 1 minute to clear by hand.

 You can use this Flourish once per day.